 As the internet grew, site visitor statistics became increasingly important.
-Advertisers looking to insert advertisements into websites were focusing on page impressions to decide which websites would provide them with the greatest exposure.
+Agencies looking to insert advertisements into websites were focusing on page impressions to decide which websites would provide them with the greatest exposure.
 During the dotcom era, whole businesses were valued based in part on these statistics.
 Page impressions, or how many visitors landed on a page, became a commodity with a monetary value, and website authors started to insert all sorts of unrelated keywords and metadata into their pages to drive traffic to their websites from unrelated searches.

 The rise of keyword stacking

-A common strategy by authors was to stack pages containing ads with unrelated keywords, often at the bottom of each page and in a font colour the same as the page background.
+A common strategy by authors was to stack pages containing advertisements with unrelated keywords, often at the bottom of each page and in a font colour the same as the page background.
 These keywords were invisible to visitors, but not to the search engines, which would routinely crawl them and index them accordingly.
 You may remember how frustrating and time wasting this was, having to click through many search results just to find a page that was relevant.
 Over time this became a liability to search engines, and they started to make their algorithms much smarter to win back the confidence of users.

 Blacklisting and penalized pages